Skip to Content

 Prashant Duhoon, MS

 Prashant is a Doctoral Student in Informatics within the College of Engineering and Computing at the University of South Carolina in Columbia.
-Prashant is an expert developer and architect of technologies to suppport individuals in developing and deploying strategies in change behaviors to improve health.
+Prashant is an expert developer and architect of technologies to support individuals in developing and deploying strategies in change behaviors to improve health.

 MeDOC logo and link